BrooklynGamery/gdocexpo/test/index-content.markdown

 ----

 ## What is the Game Devs of Color Expo?
-The GDoC Expo is a games expo and conference pushing to create a new normal in games; putting creators of color at the forefront, showing off their games, creating conversations, and overall pushing games forward as an artform.
+The Game Devs of Color Expo is an inclusive games expo and conference creating a new normal in games by putting creators of color at the forefront, showing off their games, building conversations, and pushing games forward as an artform.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">
 Giving developers of color the space to speak about anything but their own marginalization shouldn’t be a grand gesture, but in the gaming industry it feels like an exemplary move